The Phoenix (newspaper): Archiving

 After the closing of the Boston Phoenix and the Providence Phoenix, Mindich reassured the public that the websites would be maintained, and the online and print archives would be preserved.

-In November 2015, The Boston Globe announced that Mindich, with the help of former Phoenix columnist and current Northeastern University journalism professor Dan Kennedy, had donated the Phoenixs archives to Northeastern University's Snell Library Archives and Special Collections.
-The gift also included other publications associated with the Phoenix, including Boston After Dark, the Portland, Providence and Worcester Phoenix editions; El Planeta, Stuff and Stuff at Night magazines, and early issues of The Real Paper.
-Hard copies of the publications are currently available to the public at Snell Library.
+In November 2015, The Boston Globe announced that Mindich, with the help of former Phoenix columnist and Northeastern University journalism professor Dan Kennedy, had donated the Phoenixs archives to Northeastern University's Snell Library Archives and Special Collections.
+The gift included other publications associated with the Phoenix, including Boston After Dark, the Portland, Providence and Worcester Phoenix editions; El Planeta, Stuff and Stuff at Night magazines, and early issues of The Real Paper.
+Hard copies of the publications are available to the public at Snell Library.
 Northeastern's goal was to digitize the collection and make it available online, but the cost was found to be prohibitive.
 In 2021, it learned that the Internet Archive already had ownership of the complete microfilm collection of the Phoenix from 1973 to 2013.
 Northeastern then allowed the Internet Archive to make the collection available for download by the public without limits.

 Records from the Boston WFNX radio station were donated to Northeastern University's Snell Library Archives and Special Collections.

 In 2020, the online citizen science website Zooniverse started archiving the 1974 card file index, with the help of site users.
 After the finishing of the 1974 archives, Zooniverse moved to the 1980 index.